 I am an Assistant Professor at the Center for Social and Affective Neuroscience in Linköping, Sweden, where I study social interaction, interoception and the self.
 I am interested in how we establish a bodily self and what happens to the self in psychiatric conditions.
 To this end, I study autism, ADHD, anorexia, schizophrenia and depression.
 My research is funded by my grants from Vetenskapsrådet, Svenska Läkaresällskapet and Lions Forskningsfond.
 I am currently looking for a Postdoc, see more details here: postdoc recruitment

-For my PhD, which I defended in 2015, I moved to the psychiatry department of Charité Berlin, where I worked on reinforcement learning in schizophrenia patients, Huntington’s disease and in healthy individuals using a multimodal imaging approach (fMRI and PET).
+For my PhD, which I defended in 2015, I moved to the psychiatry department of Charité Berlin, where I worked on reinforcement learning in schizophrenia, Huntington’s disease and in healthy individuals using a multimodal imaging approach (fMRI and PET).
 For my work there, I received the For Women in Science Award.
 Afterwards I worked as a Postdoc at Charité and Humboldt University, Berlin, and at CSAN, Linköping.

 © Rebecca Böhme, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to the authors with appropriate and specific direction to the original content.